crazyhottommy/getting-started-with-genomics-tools-and-resources/README.md

 ```

 #### R tools for data wrangling, tidying and visualizing.
+* [What They Forgot to Teach You About R](https://whattheyforgot.org/) by Jennifer Bryan, Jim Hester. you know it is good.
 * [Fundamentals of Data Visualization](http://serialmentor.com/dataviz/) by Claus O. Wilke.
 * [Data Visualization: A practical introduction](http://socviz.co/) A book by Kieran Healy from Duke University.
 Nice one to have!
 * [Functional programming and unit testing for data munging with R](http://www.brodrigues.co/fput/)